Description of library

 - To practice “live” cataloging and database maintenance skills using an integrated online cataloging system.

-Intern will be evaluated using the SLIS intern form on the following factors:
+Intern will be evaluated on the following factors:

 - Understanding of the various cataloging tools and standards and their application to simple and complex copy cataloging.

 - Understanding and use of OCLC and SIRSI cataloging modules.

 Intern will receive ongoing feedback throughout the internship; formal evaluation at the end of the semester.